zsq978663747/Documentation/BET/BET DPOS Borda Count Voting Plan.md

 From the analysis, we can determine that (B) relative concentration of equity is the preferred equity structure (for detailed knowledge, please refer to the books and papers related to equity structure).

-Therefore, we need to avoid the concentration of large token holder consortiums under the premise of the stability of the system.
+Therefore, we can avoid the concentration of large stakeholders taking control by adopting a method of concentration relative to staked weight, on the premise of the stability of the system.
 So the question remains: is there an ideal voting solution?

 ## Voting and election